Kami/raspberry-pi-ham-radio/radio_bridge/README.md

 NOTE: Sequences in the table above are default sequences defined in the code base.
 Those can be overwritten / changed on per plugin basis inside the config.

+## Note On DTMF Admin Commands and Security

+For convenience, this software currently exposes a couple of admin DTMF commands with limited functionality - one for disabling all the DTMF triggered plugins (minutes the admin commands) and one for re-enabling them.

+The primary goal of the implementation and those commands is ease of use.
+This means we should only require the operator to enter a short DTMF sequence to activate those admin commands / plugins.

+This of course represents a challenge since we can't perform any kind of more complicated encryption and key exchange scheme over an insecure channel (radio waves).

+Any kind of more complex scheme would require more interaction, potentially a dedicated Android application (or similar) which performs the key exchange and encryption using DTMF tons and / or possible also an internet connection (on both sides - e.g. challenge response + OTP mechanism, time limited OTP code over SMS or similar).

+On the other hand, we can't use static codes either (a lot of other echolink based software does that), since they offer almost no protection and can easily be sniffed and replayed by other listeners on the frequency.

+As a slightly more secure alternative, this software implements an approach where the server generates a small set of unique and randomly generated single use codes for each admin command on server startup.

+Those codes can then be saved locally by the operator and used to execute admin commands.
+To prevent replay attacks, each code is only valid for single use.

+Keep in mind that this approach is not a proper encryption and security mechanism and should not be treated as such - it has many possible attack vectors and weaknesses (brute force attacks, etc.).

+That's also the reason why only non-destructive functionality is exposed via admin commands.

 ## Note on VOX Transmission Mode

 When using VOX mode and VOX functionality of your radio it's important you set audio out levels on